aniskoubaa/gaitech_doc/sphinx-doc/source/turtlebot/speech-doc.rst

 In partiuclar, we will create a simple vocabulary of commands to move the turtlebot robot forward, backward, and rotate it left and right.

-Create a folder and call it ``config`` and inside this folder create a ``txt`` file called ``motion_commands.txt`` and put the following commands (which you can extend more later) for the robot motion:
+Create a folder and call it ``config`` and inside this folder create a ``txt`` file called ``motion_commands.txt`` and put the following commands (which you can extend later) for the robot motion:

 .. code-block:: python